z-fetch/z-fetch/README.md

 - Supports all native fetch API options.
 - Built-in caching with auto revalidation.
 - Built-in request retries and configurable polling.
-- Built-in bearer token handling – no interceptors required!
+- Built-in helpers for common use cases such as setting bearer token!
 - Auto JSON parsing and graceful error handling.
+- Builtin hooks or interceptors.
 - Request refetching on demand.
 - **New!
 Additional HTTP methods:** OPTIONS, TRACE, HEAD and a CUSTOM method for any other HTTP verb.
 - **New!
 TypeScript support** for better type safety and autocompletion.